jeremynoesen/AISpongeLite/README.md

 AI Sponge Lite is a Discord bot that generates parody, audio-only SpongeBob episodes, TTS, and chats inspired by [AI Sponge Rehydrated](https://aisponge.riskivr.com/).

+*This project depends on the private, closed-source text-to-speech server used by AI Sponge Rehydrated.
+It is not possible to run this project yourself.*

 ### Characters

 SpongeBob, Patrick, Squidward, Sandy, Mr. Krabs, Plankton, Gary, Mrs. Puff, Larry, Squilliam, Karen, Narrator,